yakir1992/DevSecOps-Netflix/README.md

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project

 ### **Phase 1: Initial Setup and Deployment**